srijan-paul/srijan-paul.github.io/injuly.in/src/blog/announcing-jam.md

     }
 }

-const execCommand = () => cp.exec(fullCmd);
 ```

-There is a security vulnerability here.
+Take a moment to spot the security flaw here.
-It might have taken you a second to notice that the URL parameters present in
-`req.params` are being indirectly passed to `cp.exec` without any safety checks.
+The URL parameters in `req.params` are passed to `exec` without any safety checks.
-Ideally, a linter should warn you about this, but there can be arbitrary control flow
+Ideally, a linter should flag this, but the possibility of arbitrary control flow
-and function calls between `req.params` and `exec`.
-An AST isn't enough to
+and function calls between `req.params` and `exec` make it hard to track.
-reliably sniff out the flow of data.
+An AST alone isn't enough to reliably sniff out this flow of data.

-Even with security plugins, ESLint is currently incapable of doing sufficiently
+Even with its security plugins, ESLint is incapable of doing sufficiently
-advanced call-graph analysis.
-Even if it was, the current architecture of ESLint
-would have to retrofit an implementation that isn't exactly ideal.
+advanced call-stack analysis to spot this, and probably won't be for at least a while.

 <div class="note" style="float: left; width: 100%; margin-bottom: 20px;">
      <img